Mohamed-Yuta/DesignPatterns/README.md

 Decorator Pattern: attaches additional responsibilities to an object dynamically.
 It provides a flexible alternative to subclassing for extending functionality.
 With this pattern, you can add new features to objects without altering their structure.
 It involves creating a set of decorator classes that are used to wrap concrete components.
 Each decorator class adds its own behavior to the component.

+Proxy Pattern: creates a surrogate or placeholder for another object, allowing you to control access to it.
+It acts as an intermediary between the client and the real object, intercepting requests and providing additional functionality such as security checks, logging, or lazy initialization.
+This pattern enables you to add a layer of indirection to manage access to objects efficiently.